chriswasser/Configfiles/README.md

-# Repository to version controle some config files
+# Repository to version control some config files

 ## Explanation for each file
 `.hushlogin` disables *last login* message in mac terminal to display `motd` login message anyway, it needs to be executed in `.zshrc` file explicitly